Sanaelotfi/sanaelotfi.github.io/_pages/about.md

 ### Recent News

+📢 October 2025: I gave a talk on _Understanding Generalization through the Lens of Compression_ at the [Princeton Alg-ML Seminar](https://princeton-alg-ml.github.io/).

+🥳 September 2025: _[Small Batch Size Training for Language Models](https://arxiv.org/abs/2507.07101)_ got accepted to NeurIPS!

 📑 July 2025: _[Small Batch Size Training for Language Models](https://arxiv.org/abs/2507.07101)_ is now on arxiv!

 ⭐ May 2025: I gave a **Rising Star** talk at the [International Symposium on Trustworthy Foundation Models](https://istfm.github.io/index.html) @ MBZUAI.